![]() |

 ||||||||||

-The flowers on Spring Bells in the Sir Harold Hiller Gardens Collection by Emma Bossons are, I think, Canterbury Bells, a campanula. |
+The flowers on Spring Bells in the Sir Harold Hiller Gardens Collection by Emma Bossons are, I think, Canterbury Bells, a campanula.
+On the right, Bees and Flowers by Nicola Slaney includes deep indigo coloured bell flowers, edition of 150 in 2013. |

 |